 Management majors are encouraged to complete practicum experiences, ideally at the end of sophomore and junior years.
 The practicum is designed to enable our students to connect management concepts learned in the classroom with live business situations and to broaden their horizons beyond the classroom setting.
 The practicum also gives students a competitive edge in job placement.

 Graduates with a management major have career opportunities in business, industry, government service, and the non-profit sector, both regionally and globally.
 Employment opportunities for management majors are significant as the management function exists in every type of business and organization, whether manufacturing or service, small- or large-sized, for-profit or not-for-profit.
 Major job categories include human resources, supply chain/operations, project management, product/service management, and general management.

 In addition to the management major, the College of Business offers undergraduate majors in accounting, business administration, finance, global business (second major only), marketing, and management information systems.
 The College of Business also offers five graduate programs including Master of Business Administration, Master of Accountancy, Master of Managerial Logistics, Master of Transportation and Urban Systems, and Doctorate in Transportation and Logistics.

 High School Preparation

 It is recommended that high school students interested in studying management at the university level take mathematics courses at least through pre-calculus.
 High school electives in the social sciences, communication, and English also would be of benefit.
 Students who have satisfactorily completed Advanced Placement courses in Calculus, Economics, English, Communication, and Psychology or Sociology may be immediately eligible for admission to the professional program.
-Please speak with a professional advisor for more information.
+Please speak with a professional advisor in the College of Business for more information.

 Plan of Study